turbot/steampipe-plugin-slack/docs/index.md

 ## Installation

-Download and install the latest Slack plugin:
+To download and install the latest Slack plugin:

 ```bash
 $ steampipe plugin install slack